Taste The Rainbow: Toyota Supra Spied In Various Colors

 In addition to these colors, the Supra's body is also available in Nocturnal Black, Tungsten Silver, Turbulence Gray, Downshift Blue, and Phantom Matte Gray.
 So far, Toyota's official photos show two available upholstery colors – dark red and black.
 It's not yet clear whether more shades might be on offer in the cabin.

-The bit of camouflage on the rear of one of the red Supras here is a bit odd.
+The bit of camouflage on the rear of one of the red Supras here is somwhat odd.
 The undisguised piece is visible on the coupe on display at auto shows, and there doesn't seem to be anything different about it here.
 We can't figure out why Toyota's engineers would still cover things up.

 The 2020 Supra goes on sale in the United States this summer and starts at $49,990 (before the destination fee, which is not yet available).
 Buyers can upgrade to the Premium trim for $53,990, and the Launch Edition goes for $55,250.
 There's bad news for folks in Europe because the entire first-year production run already has reserved buyers there.